thingsdb/ThingsDocs/v0/content/node-api/counters.md

-events_unaligned | Number of times an event cannot be pushed to the end of the queue and needs re-ordering. events_with_gap | Events which are committed but at least one event `id` was skipped. garbage_collected | Number of [things](../../data-types/thing) which are garbage collected. longest_event_duration | Longest event duration, in seconds. longest_query_duration | Longest query duration, in seconds. queries_success | Number of queries where this node acted as the master node and the query has successful finished. queries_with_error | Number of queries where this node acted as the master node but the query has returned with an error.
+events_unaligned | Number of times an event cannot be pushed to the end of the queue and needs re-ordering. events_with_gap | Events which are committed but at least one event `id` was skipped. garbage_collected | Number of [things](../../data-types/thing) which are garbage collected. longest_event_duration | Longest event duration, in seconds.
+Event duration is measured from the moment an event is created, until the event is finished.
+During `AWAY` mode, a node will still create events, but waits before processing events and thus may result in rather long duration values. longest_query_duration | Longest query duration, in seconds. queries_success | Number of queries where this node acted as the master node and the query has successful finished. queries_with_error | Number of queries where this node acted as the master node but the query has returned with an error.